gphan/simple-tictactoe/README.md

 # Console Tic-Tac-Toe
-I wrote a console command line version of Tic Tac Toe in Ruby.
+I wrote a console command line version of Tic Tac Toe in Ruby and Scala.
 The game always starts off as you are X, and then you play against the AI.
 When the game ends, you switch marks (you become O, etc).